Howard Williams (humanitarian)

 Howard Williams (6 January 1837 – 21 September 1931) was an English writer and historian.
 He was an advocate for humanitarianism, vegetarianism, and an opponent of vivisection.
 He is best known for The Ethics of Diet (1883), a historical survey of European vegetarianism that has been described as a classic of vegetarian literature and cited as an influence on the late Victorian vegetarian movement.
 Earlier he published The Superstitions of Witchcraft (1865), a study of the history and social effects of witchcraft beliefs.
 His other publications included a study of eighteenth-century letter writing centred on Jonathan Swift and Alexander Pope (1885), and a translation with notes of selected dialogues by Lucian (1887).

 In 1891 Williams helped to found the Humanitarian League; he later wrote "Pioneers of humanity" for the league's journal, which was subsequently issued as a pamphlet.
 He served on the league's board, was a vice-president of the London Vegetarian Society and sat on the board of the Animal Defence and Anti-Vivisection Society.

 Biography

 Early life and education

 Williams was a born on 6 January 1837, in Whatley, Mendip, the fifth son of the Reverend Hamilton John Williams and Margaret Sophia.
 His older brother was the priest and Christian vegetarian activist Henry John Williams.

 Williams was home educated by private tutors, before pursuing a degree in history at St John's College, Cambridge, where he earned a B.A. in 1860 and an M.A. in 1863.
-During his time there, Williams developed a close friendship with Professor Newman.
+During his studies, Williams developed a close friendship with Professor Newman.
 Through this relationship, he cultivated a profound interest in humanitarian causes, a passion that persisted throughout his life.